 Rocket is a quick-growing crop that takes up little space.
 Perfect for pots, direct-sow seeds on the surface of moist, multi-purpose compost and protect emerging seedlings from slugs and snails.
 Make regular sowings every few weeks for a continuous crop throughout summer, and harvest as and when you need to.

 French and runner beans

-French beans and runner beans can be sown direct outside now – dwarf French cultivars are suitable for growing in pots.
+French beans and runner beans (as well as soybeans) can be sown direct outside now – dwarf French cultivars are suitable for growing in pots.
 Support climbing beans with a teepee of canes.
 Any beans sown in pots or multi-celled trays last month can be planted out now after a period of hardening off – do protect young plants from slugs and snails.

 - How to grow French beans

 - How to grow runner beans

 - Buy runner beans from Thompson & Morgan